Zach-Pate/Become-App/README.md

 ## Changelog

+*   **August 7, 2025:**
+    *   Improved text rendering on small event tiles to prevent overflow.
+Tiles for events under 30 minutes no longer display text, and tiles for events between 30 and 60 minutes have smaller padding.
 *   **August 5, 2025:**
     *   Fixed a build failure caused by several SwiftUI compilation errors.
     *   Made the `RepeatOption` enum `Hashable` to allow its use in `Picker` views.